 17. Explore Central Park

-Central Park is a 2.5 miles long, .8 mile wide rectangular park smack dab in the center of New York City.
+Central Park is one of the most iconic greenspaces in the world.
+It’s 2.5 miles long and just less than a mile wide, smack dab in the center of New York City.
 According to “The Guardian” newspaper, Central Park real estate is worth 39 trillion dollars, but would NYC property be worth so much without it?
 Probably not.

 16. Eat a Red Velvet Cake, Black & White Cookie and/or NY Cheesecake